holycatcrusher/JSUtilities/README.md

 # JSUtilities
 A JS class full of utility functions.
-That requires JQuery and Custom JQuery function by Bradley Honeyman
+That requires JQuery and Custom JQuery functions by Bradley Honeyman